ConnorBlandford/fods/README.md

 Every create a notebook with your continent code prep in 1 cell.

 Darman:
-- Upload a notebook with correlation stuff
+- Upload a notebook with correlation stuff for Asia

 Ji:
--
+- Upload a notebook with the forecast work for Europe

+Ian:
+- Upload a notebook with the forecast work for North America

+Everyone
+- Upload a 'formating' notebook with all of your continent / country selection code

 Connor:
 import os